microchip-pic-avr-examples/pic18f56q24-curiosity-mvio-i2c-mplab-mcc/README.md

 ## Prerequisites

-For MVIO to work together with the Curiosity Nano board, disconnect the R201 resistor connecting V<sub>DDIO2</sub> to VCC_TARGET.
+For the MVIO to work together with the Curiosity Nano board, disconnect the R201 resistor connecting V<sub>DDIO2</sub> to VCC_TARGET.

 <img src="images/56Q24-MVIO-BOARD.png" width = "300"><br>